mascor/erpnext_fattura_elettronica/README.md

 In every Issue you should write these informations:
 - If is an ERPNext Exception, please explain the procedure you did step by step;
 - If is a validation error write the Validation Code and attach the XML File;
-- In every case attach screnshot errors or other screnshot could be useful for debug;
+- In every case attach screenshots errors or other screenshots could be useful for debug;

 ## ERPNext Customization